-- 7. Lone Pine is a corporation organized under the laws of the State of Delaware in the United States of America, with its registered office at 2711 Centerville Road, Suite 400, Wilmington, Delaware 19808, United States of America, and with its principal place of business at Suite 1100, 640 5th Avenue SW, Calgary, Alberta, T2P 3G4, Canada.
-Lone Pine is an oil and gas exploration, development, and production company, with operations in Alberta, British Columbia, Quebec, and the Northwest Territories. - 8.
-Lone Pine submits this Notice of Intent under Article 1117 of the NAFTA on behalf of its wholly owned subsidiary, the Enterprise.
-The Enterprise is a corporation organized under the laws of the Province of Alberta, with its principal place of business at Suite 1100, 640 5th Avenue SW, Calgary, Alberta, T2P 3G4, Canada.
-The Enterprise was previously called Canadian Forest Oil Ltd. until June 30, 2011, when it changed its name. - 9.
-During the periods of time relevant to the instant Notice of Intent, Lone Pine and the Enterprise were wholly owned subsidiaries of Forest Oil Corporation ("Forest Oil"), a corporation organized under the laws of the State of New York in the United States of America, with its principal place of business at 707-17th Street, Suite 3600, Denver, Colorado, 80202, United States of America. - 10.
+- 16. Lone Pine is an oil and gas exploration, development, and production company that is organized under the laws of the State of Delaware in the United States of America.
+Lone Pine has operations in Alberta, British Columbia, Quebec, and the Northwest Territories. - 17.
+The Enterprise is a corporation organized under the laws of the Province of Alberta.
+The Enterprise was previously called Canadian Forest Oil Ltd. until June 30, 2011 when it changed its name. - 18.
+During the periods of time relevant to this Notice of Arbitration, Lone Pine and the Enterprise were wholly owned subsidiaries of Forest Oil Corporation ("Forest Oil"), a corporation organized under the laws of the State of New York in the United States of America, with its principal place of business at 707-17th Street, Suite 3600, Denver, Colorado, 80202, United States of America. - 19.
 In June of 2011, Forest Oil caused Lone Pine and the Enterprise to complete a reorganization, pursuant to which the Enterprise became a wholly owned subsidiary of Lone Pine and Lone Pine completed an initial public offering in which it sold 17.7% of its shares of common stock to the public in the United States and in Canada and it listed its shares of common stock on the New York Stock Exchange and Toronto Stock Exchange.
-The remaining 82.3% of Lone Pine's shares of common stock were retained by Forest Oil.

-11. In September 2011, Forest Oil distributed its remaining 82.3% interest in Lone Pine pro rata to all Forest Oil shareholders.
+The remaining 82.3% of Lone Pine's shares of common stock were retained by Forest Oil. - 20.
+In September of 2011, Forest Oil distributed its remaining 82.3% interest in Lone Pine pro rata to all Forest Oil shareholders.
 As a result, as of September 30, 2011, Lone Pine became a stand-alone public company whose common stock is listed on the New York Stock Exchange and Toronto Stock Exchange.